Your browser doesn't support javascript.

 ABSTRACT

-INTRODUCTION: Cannabinoids are being used by patients to help with chronic pain management and to address the two primary chronic pain comorbidities of anxiety and sleep disturbance.
+INTRODUCTION: Cannabinoids are being used by patients to help with chronic pain management and to address the 2 primary chronic pain comorbidities of anxiety and sleep disturbance.
 It is necessary to understand the biphasic effects of cannabinoids to improve treatment of this symptom triad.
 METHODS: A scoping review was conducted to identify whether biphasic effects of cannabinoids on pain severity, anxiolysis, and sleep disturbance have been reported.
-The search included Embase, Biosis and Medline databases of clinical literature published between 1970-2021.
-The inclusion criteria were: 1) adults over 18 years of age; 2) data or discussion of dose effects associated with u-shaped or linear dose responses and 3) measurements of pain and/or anxiety and/or sleep disturbance.
-Data were extracted by two independent reviewers (third reviewer used as a tiebreaker) and subjected to a thematic analysis.
-RESULTS: After database search and study eligibility assessment, 44 publications met the final criteria for review.
-18 publications that specifically provided information on dose response were included in the final synthesis: 9 related to pain outcomes, 7 measuring anxiety, and 2 reporting sleep effects.
+The search included the Embase, Biosis, and Medline databases of clinical literature published between 1970 and 2021.
+The inclusion criteria were (1) adults more than 18 years of age, (2) data or discussion of dose effects associated with U-shaped or linear dose responses, and (3) measurements of pain and/or anxiety and/or sleep disturbance.
+Data were extracted by 2 independent reviewers (with a third reviewer used as a tiebreaker) and subjected to a thematic analysis.
+RESULTS: After the database search and study eligibility assessment, 44 publications met the final criteria for review.
+Eighteen publications that specifically provided information on dose response were included in the final synthesis: 9 related to pain outcomes, 7 measuring anxiety, and 2 reporting sleep effects.
 CONCLUSIONS: This scoping review reports on biphasic effects of cannabinoids related to pain, sleep, and anxiety.
-Dose response relationships are present, but we found gaps in the current literature for biphasic effects of cannabinoids in humans.
+Dose-response relationships are present, but we found gaps in the current literature with regard to biphasic effects of cannabinoids in humans.
 There is a lack of prospective research in humans exploring this specific relationship.

 2.